citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 [iwubcode](https://github.com/iwubcode) added another way for you to experience the 3DS on a 3D display with stereo interlaced 3D mode.
 Try it out in Configure -> Graphics -> Stereo (Interlaced)

-(Picture of interlaced stereo)
+{{< figure src="/images/entry/citra-progress-report-2020-q2/interlaced_stereo.jpg"
+    title="No, this is not you getting drunk" >}}

 ## Frametime logging ([#4636](https://github.com/citra-emu/citra/pull/4636), [#4882](https://github.com/citra-emu/citra/pull/4882)) by [jroweboy](https://github.com/jroweboy) and [BreadFish64](https://github.com/BreadFish64)

 When developing an emulator, it is important to keep track of performance improvements and regressions.
-Without proper recording mechanics in place, however, the developers could only 'feel' the performance.
+Without proper recording mechanics in place, however, the developers could only 'feel' the difference.
 Thanks to [BreadFish64](https://github.com/BreadFish64) and [jroweboy](https://github.com/jroweboy), this is no longer the case.
 Developers can now get a log of frametimes (the time used to render each frame) from which they can generate beautiful graphs for analysis.
 What's more, the mean frametime of the play session will now get sent via telemetry, so we can gather even more performance data.

 Note: This feature is not in the UI, to avoid boasting it with too many menu actions.

+{{< figure src="/images/entry/citra-progress-report-2020-q2/frametime_recording.png"
-(Picture of the fancy graphs) Tracking performance has got easier
+    title="Tracking performance has got easier" >}}

 ## Better Debugging Experience